Pseud0n1nja/AB-Testing/README.md

 **Outcome:** Improved user guidance during the enrollment process, leading to higher course completion rates and better alignment between student expectations and course demands.

+Traditional statistical approaches to A/B Testing, which rely on comparing only two variables (an experiment/control to an outcome), often fall short in capturing the complexities of customer behavior.
+Customers take different paths, spend varying amounts of time on sites, and come from diverse backgrounds.
+This is where Machine Learning excels, as it generates insights from complex systems and multifaceted customer journeys.
+By showcasing these two case studies, we aim to highlight the strengths and limitations of both approaches and demonstrate how Machine Learning can provide a more nuanced understanding of customer behavior.

 ## Getting Started